cbrown5/cbrown5.github.io/_posts/2017-08-04-conservationoptimism.md

 The hashtag [\#conservationoptimism](https://twitter.com/hashtag/conservationoptimism?src=hash) became popular during the recent [International Congress for Conservation Biology](http://conbio.org/mini-sites/iccb-2017) symposium.
 [Michael Burgass](https://twitter.com/MJBurgass) asked me what its twitter impact was, so here is a quick analysis.

+Note that I edited this post (24/08/2017) after Michael Burgass asked me why so few tweets.
+It turns out (and I hadn't realised) that the twitter API (Application programming interface) will [only return tweets up to 2 weeks old](https://stackoverflow.com/questions/24214189/how-can-i-get-tweets-older-than-a-week-using-tweepy-or-other-python-libraries).
+You have to pay to get older ones.
+So the data in this post is only relevant to the period over the ICCB conference.

 Michael also asked about \#iamaconservationist, but that has too few tweets so far to make for a meaningful analysis (about 100).

-To be honest, not too much has happened on this hashtag so far, so it is hard to say too much from a broad brush quantitative analysis like this, but here are a few stats.
+There were not a huge amount of of tweets over ICCB conference, so it is hard to say too much from a broad brush quantitative analysis like this, but here are a few stats.

 The first tweet I got was only on 2017-07-26 and until now there have been 813 tweets from 390 users of which 133 are original tweets and the rest RTs.